holywyvern/hs/README.md

 ### hs/gc (TODO)
 Contains a generic garbage collector.

+### hs/map
+Macros to help the creation of maps (dictionaries of key-value pairs)

+### hs/opcode
+Contains the list of opcodes used by the machine

 ### hs/thread
 Contains a simple thread lock/unlock cross platform API.

+### hs/vm (TODO)
+Contains the virtual machine for the language

 ## TODO

   * Implement a simple garbage collection.
+  * Implement virtual machine
   * Add documentation